vignesh-sankaran/trip_info_back/README.md

 ## API
 Interface between mobile clients and other backend systems.
 All requests are made in HTTPS.
 The endpoints are as follows:

-* NewId GET: Generate a unique identifier for each device, assuming 1 device per user
+* NewUUID GET: Generate a unique identifier for each device, assuming 1 device per user
 * {Id}/Pedometer POST: Pass all historical pedometer to DB
 * {Id}/Pedometer PUT: Add new pedometer record at 12am
 * {Id}/Journey/Home POST: Pass in home address and chosen PT stop